wkarges/microsoft-teams-integration/README.md

 	  }
 	}
 	```
-	* Assuming it is you're finished!
+	* And you're finished!
 From there you can fine tune the notification conditions and payload at your discretion.

 ## Reference Documentation